gus-hub-tech/pine-city-zoo-app/README.md

 - Add a LICENSE file to specify reuse terms.

 ## Contributing
-- If they want to contribute, they can:
+- If you want to contribute, you can:
   - Fork the repository
   - Make changes on a feature branch
   - Open a pull request with a clear description of the change